 - To loosen from the molds, dip in warm water for a few seconds and pull gently to loosen

-- Strain the puree, if desired, to remove the raspberry seeds
+- Strain the puree, if desired, to remove the raspberry seeds and any lingering pulp

 - Chilling the puree first, or using frozen fruit, will help the pops set up more quickly

 - For kid-friendly pops, substitute sparkling water, ginger ale or lemon-lime soda for the alcohol